Click here for a printer-friendly PDF of this issue

 • Intake of vitamin D supplements declined significantly with advancing age

 • They accepted food fortification, but were uncertain about how to balance food intake with supplementation

 You can read the article by open access here.

 Communicator events approaching

-“Mediterranean Agriculture, Food and Environment.”
-Annual conference of the Association for International Agricultural and Extension Education (AIAEE) in Thessaloniki, Greece.
+Conference of the Association for International Agricultural and Extension Education (AIAEE) at the University of Florida, Gainesville.

-ACDC is a resource for you, so please feel free to invite our help as you search for information.
-Don’t forget to follow us on Twitter @ACDCUIUC.
-And please suggest (or send) agricultural communications documents we might add to this unique and valuable international collection.
-We welcome them in hard copy (sent to Ag Comm Documentation Center, Room 510, 1101 S. Goodwin Avenue, Urbana, IL 61801) – or in electronic format sent to email@example.com
+ACDC is a deep and open resource for you, so please feel free to invite our help as you search for information, local to global.
+You are welcome to follow us on Twitter @ACDCUIUC.
+And please suggest (or send) agricultural communications documents we might add to this unique and valued international collection.
+We welcome them in hard copy (sent to Ag Comm Documentation Center, 510 ACES Library, 1101 S. Goodwin Avenue, University of Illinois, Urbana, IL 61801) – or in electronic format sent to email@example.com